gipsi/code.log/README.md

 2017-01-01 A day off for a walk in the rain ... *A Holiday*

-2017-01-02 Commitmakkuh Day 8/9 Missed New Years Day but back to edit this page.
+2017-01-02 Commitmakkuh Day 8 Missed New Years Day but back to edit this page.
 Made some more link highlights with [] and () brackets and used > blockquote fot first time.

+2017-01-03 #100DaysOfCode Day 1.